Ready to Study Abroad?

-Visiting semester students at PCA have the opportunity to get involved in a wide range of short non-credit internship activities.
+Visiting semester students at PCA have the opportunity to get involved in a wide range of short non-credit volunteer activities.
 This includes assisting at gallery events, fashion week, and working with individual artists in the city.
 Students return home with a unique and diverse resume of hands-on experience.
 Further details are provided to students upon arrival.

 Course Concentrations & Portfolio Requirements

 PCA offers the concentrations below.
 Students applying for Studio Concentrations should be able to demonstrate some prior experience in their chosen concentration.